IcyTotem/Nomen/README.md

 # Nomen
-Create random fancy fantasy names
+Create random fancy fantasy names.

+# Usage
+Hit enter for a new dwarven name.